 Debuting with a world-premiere screening at Washington, D.C.’s Newseum on January 12, 2018 as part of the “DC In D.C.” event before getting a Digital Download release on January 23 and a DVD/Blu-Ray release on February 6, this is based off the 1989 one-shot tale originally written by Brian Augustyn, drawn by Hellboy creator Mike Mignola, inked by P. Craig Russell and colored by David Hornung.
 For this translation of what’s considered to be DC’s very first Elseworlds story, it’s the third R-Rated film in the series and the second Batman film to get that distinction as well.
 How will Augustyn’s alternate take on Batman translate on film?
 Let’s wind back the clock and head in to find out.

-During the opening credits, we open in late 19th Century Gotham City (1889, according to the source material).
+During the opening credits, we begin in late 19th Century Gotham City (1889, according to the source material).
 We truly kick things off at the Gotham Gaiety Girls club where an exotic dance named Pamela Isley (voiced by Capt.
 Maggie Beckett herself, Kari Wuhrer) gives her performance as Ivy: The Plant Lady.

 Following her performance, she heads out towards home unaware that someone is tracking her from afar.
 During the late-night stroll, she begins to feel a sense of dread as she starts to pick up her pace.
 Just then, she runs into a mysterious figure.
 She then starts acting sultry to him as she offers an invitation to her residence.
 However, things take a grim turn for the worse when the shadowy figure opens up his medical supply bag and takes out a knife with the intent of killing her.